kashmir96/osoappliance/content/directory/appliance-rental/mr-rental.md

 categories: ["New Zealand"]
 tags: ["Queenstown"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-rental/mr-rental.webp
+ image: /img/laundryappliance/40.webp
- alt: 'Logo for Mr Rental the Appliance Rental business from Queenstown, New Zealand'
+ alt: 'NewZealand from mrrental'
 ---

 Mr Rental is an Appliance Rental business located in Queenstown, New Zealand.